openshift/installer/docs/user/openstack/customization.md

       - fa806b2f-ac49-4bce-b9db-124bc64209bf
 ```

-**NOTES:**
+> **Note**
-* Allowed address pairs won't be created for the additional networks.
+> Allowed address pairs won't be created for the additional networks.

+> **Note**
-* The additional networks attached to the Control Plane machine will also be attached to the bootstrap node.
+> The additional networks attached to the Control Plane machine will also be attached to the bootstrap node.

 ## Additional Security Groups